-- Using data model for predictions
+- Using the data model for predictions

 You should check why OLS is the most favourite technique to reduce error.
-There many more for same reason such as GLS-generalised least square, PLS-percentage least square, TLS-total least squares, LAD-least absolute deviation.
+There many more for some reason such as GLS-generalised least square, PLS-percentage least square, TLS-total least squares, LAD-least absolute deviation.
 We will not discuss this issue here though.

 - Linear Regression – One of the most used and underrated due to its simplicity.
-As its simple to understand and use; it has gained highest popularity.
-Linear regression is extremely versatile method that can be used for predicting
+As its simple to understand and use; it has gained the highest popularity.
+Linear regression is an extremely versatile method that can be used for predicting

 - Likely housing prices in an area